glideroggan/dream/readme.md

 ## Savings
 ### smartness
 ## accounts✔️
-- ✔️more details on a specific account, implement the three dots
-- show a total of the upcoming payments on each account
-- accounts needs to look into upcoming transactions, so that we can show the total amount of upcoming payments
+- ✔️accounts needs to look into upcoming transactions, so that we can show the total amount of upcoming payments
-### account details
-- Where should we show this?
-  it opens today in a modal, which is fine, but that means we should add another type, not a workflow, but an info?
 ### smartness
-- check if there is any upcoming payment that will make the account go negative
+- ✔️check if there is any upcoming payment that will make the account go negative
-## expenses
-- Should show some insights about the expenses
-- Should show a list of expenses
 ## loan widget
 - show the total amount of the loan
   - a nice bar showing how much you have paid off